-In late summer of 2015 I found myself relocating to Sheboygan Wisconsin.
-This move pulled me from the unglaciated Driftless region where I had grown up with a strong connection to the mystic rolling hills of the Ocooch and their ancient understanding.
+In late summer of 2015 I found myself relocating to Sheboygan, Wisconsin.
+This move pulled me from the unglaciated Driftless region where I had grown up with a strong connection to the mystic rolling hills known by some as the Ocooch.

-I settled a couple blocks from the shores of Lake Michigan and quickly became absorbed with the energy of the lake.
+Settling a couple blocks from the shores of Lake Michigan, I quickly became absorbed with the energy of the lake.
 In the Driftless I had been working on a series of landscapes that explored access to unknown place.
 The work breaks landscapes down into a series of lines that roll over themselves creating depth, and access to unseen horizon.
-In this work I grew accustomed to having multiple lines from the horizon to consider, leaving me perplexed when it came to understanding the single horizon line waiting out across the lake.
+In this work I grew accustomed to having multiple lines from the horizon to consider, leaving me curious when it came to understanding the single horizon line waiting out across the lake.

 I often use photography as a way to explore and collect my thoughts on subjects, so I began taking photos daily along the shore from a location near my apartment.
 Spending day after day along the shores, I began to find the familiarity that comes when you spend focused time with a place or idea.
 The potential for new ideas within such a constant horizon became apparent watching the first ice shelf build.
 Over a week-and-a-half long cold snap, slowly the mass materialized off shore, emerging from the steaming water.
 A thin layer thickening over three days, pushing and rounding itself into singing frozen discs.
 Soon it froze over completely into a whole new mass just off shore, growing thicker and longer as the waves crashed into it and pushed over the surface.
 While the consistency of the cold snap created a new mass off shore to explore, it also shared a work of unimagined potential.

 This collection shares a portion of the daily photos I have taken over the past year and a half.
-Originally I had the idea to share my favorites, however choosing proved challenging.
-As it is, every day Lake Michigan presents a new perspective full of opportunity and hope.
+Originally I intended to share my favorites, however choosing proved challenging.
+As it is, every day Lake Michigan presents a new perspective full of opportunity.

-50over50atmos is a collection of images captured from the same location daily, exploring the ever changing color and texture of Lake Michigan.
+50over50atmos is a collection of images captured from the same location daily over a year, exploring the ever changing color and texture of Lake Michigan.
 Features seven images from each month of the year.